 - Exam conflicts: If two of the exams you want to take are scheduled for the same time, ask your AP coordinator for information about taking one of the exams during the late-testing period.

-- Studio Art portfolios: You may submit more than one Studio Art portfolio, but each must be a different type of portfolio.
+- Studio Art portfolio exams: You may submit more than one Studio Art portfolio exam, but each must be a different type of portfolio.
 You may not duplicate works or images among the portfolios and portfolios may not be combined.
 For example, if you want to submit a portfolio for both Drawing and 2-D Design, you will need to submit two separate portfolios with two completely different sets of artwork, and pay two separate fees.

 - Repeating exams: You may repeat an exam in a subsequent year.
 If you do, both scores will be reported unless you request that one be withheld or canceled.